OpenModelica/OMMatlab/README.md

 [Matlab](https://se.mathworks.com/products/matlab.html)<br>
 [zeromq/jeromq](https://github.com/zeromq/jeromq)<br>

-The jeromq/zeromq library can be build by following the instructions in the repository, or the users can use the pre build "jeromq-0.4.4-SNAPSHOT.jar" available in this repository and start using it straight away.
+The jeromq/zeromq library can be build by following the instructions in the repository, or the users can use the pre-build "jeromq-0.4.4-SNAPSHOT.jar" available in this repository and start using it straight away.

 # Installation
-Clone the repository and add the installation directory to Matlab PATH for future sessions .
+Clone the repository and add the installation directory to Matlab PATH for future sessions.
 For Example <br>
 ```
 from the matlab terminal, in windows
 >>> pathtool